tozti/tozti/docs/dev/store.rst

 Returns:
     If the request is successful, the server will send back a `resource object`_ under JSON format.
-    Otherwise, some precisions might be contained in an object under json format.

 Exemple:
     Suppose that an object of type ``user`` and id ``a0d8959e-f053-4bb3-9acc-cec9f73b524e`` exists in the database.
 Then::